react-native-maps/react-native-maps/docs/installation.md

   </application>
   ```

-5. ensure that you have Google Play Services installed:
+5. Ensure that you have Google Play Services installed:
   * For Genymotion you can follow [these instructions](http://stackoverflow.com/a/20137324/1424349).
   * For a physical device you need to search on Google 'Google Play Services'.
 There will be a link that takes you to the play store and from there you will see a button to update it (do not search within the Play Store).